daniel-furman/daniel-furman.github.io/content/posts/AI-integration-lessons-summer-22.md

 <br><br>
 Look for AI/ML solutions that can deliver the most business value in the near-to-medium-term future.
 Does your organization consistently do 250 deals of workstream A per year, and an AI tool can deliver insights in each engagement?
 Probably a good avenue to pursue.
 Oh, and perhaps it can plug into workstreams B and C as well in the not-so-distant future?
 Even better!
 Development in the “tooling-enabled age” is about finding the most valuable attach-points for AI in your business, whether they’re applied to your most important business workstream or relevant across multiple workstreams.
 Don’t overly concern yourself with the novelty of your AI/ML models.
 Instead, obsess over how to best productize tools by searching near and far for the most valuable attach-points for AI within your business.
 Once found, pounce.
 <br><br>
-## 2. On ideation: AI and data analytics can pair well
+## 2. On ideation: AI and data analytics pair well
 ---
 <br><br>
 Not all companies’ workstreams lend themselves to automation.
 In lieu of fully automatable prediction tasks, aim to augment existing analytics with AI.
 Look for sources of alternative data.